 In July 2019, Intersnack, a European enterprise engaged in the savory snacks market with extensive product portfolio, agreed to buy 40% of Oceania (SBA and Griffin's New Zealand).
 On December 23, 2019, the Australian Foreign Investment Review Board (FIRB) approved the transaction.
-Following the approval, the transaction was completed on December 23, 2019.
+Following the approval, the transaction was completed on the same date.